Technorely/tendermint/docs/introduction/quick-start.md

 source ~/.profile
 ```

-This will install `go` and other dependencies, get the Tendermint source code, then compile the `tendermint` binary.
+This will install `go` and other dependencies, get the Tenderely source code, then compile the `tendermint` binary.

 Next, use the `tendermint testnet` command to create four directories of config files (found in `./mytestnet`) and copy each directory to the relevant machine in the cloud, so that each machine has `$HOME/mytestnet/node[0-3]` directory.